annotation/text-fabric/tf/docs/about/annotate.md

 * TF can load such a spreadsheet and find those entities in the corpus;
 * TF will check the spreadsheet for various mistakes, and reports on the outcomes;
 * Depending on the reports, adapt the spreadsheet and load it again;
-* Optionally run analiticcl to find spelling variants;
+* Optionally run a program to find spelling variants and add them to the spreadsheet;
 * Check the variants and put the wrong ones in an exception list;
 * Use TF to merge the variants with the original triggers into a new spreadsheet;
 * Load the merged spreadsheet;